 If you think about the brand, for many, Apple is a brand that they aspire to own.
 It’s not something that you buy if you’ve arrived and are looking to put your feet up and relax.
 The machines they make are more like utility belts or sketch pads, all aimed at people who are trying to get the job done.

 This is what Apple is trying to sell and the “Behind the Mac” campaign relies on its celebrity partners to help do that.
+But before we get into it, let’s take a look at where it all started—when Apple decided to ‘Think Different’.

-The campaign—and its global impact
+The ‘Behind the Mac’ campaign—and its global impact

 The campaign has one mission—to inspire everyday Mac users to act on their passions and create something incredible.
 In essence, they want to shine the spotlight on the next generation of innovators and creators who are doing extraordinary things behind their Macs.